NAME: BRIGGS, Nimi Dimkpa CONTACT PROF. BRIGGS

 Have supervised the theses/dissertations of 52 candidates for the fellowship examinations of the West African College of Surgeons and the Nigerian National Postgraduate Medical College.
 A number of these persons have become Professors in various Medical Schools.
 Furthermore, I, as Provost, College of Health Sciences established the academic postgraduate programme of the College (MD degree) and successfully supervised the first candidate for that degree – then Dr. Patrick Igbigbi, now Professor and one-time Provost of the College of Medicine, Delta State University, Abraka.
 The title of his Thesis was Dermatoglyphics of Sub Saharan African Subjects.
 This seminal research has since found application locally and internationally in the area of forensic investigations.

 Chairman, Board of Management, University of Benin Teaching Hospital Board, 2009 – 2011

-Consultancy services to many Nigerian Universities and their affiliate teaching hospitals as well as the National Universities Commission on visitations to universities, accreditation of Universities and accreditation of Programmes in Universities.
+Consultancy services to many Nigerian Universities and their affiliated teaching hospitals as well as the National Universities Commission on visitations to universities, accreditation of Universities and accreditation of Programmes in Universities.

 2009 Member, NUC Visitation to University of Benin